-The first step of the science-based target setting process is defining the baseline emissions of the mortgage portfolio for which a target will be set.
-A 2020 report by the Partnership for Carbon Accounting Financials (PCAF) detailed the carbon accounting methodology for various asset classes, including mortgages.
-When disclosure of buildings' energy-related emissions is not available, emissions should be calculated based on asset-level energy use and emission factors (PCAF 2020).
-In principle, setting science-based targets for mortgage portfolios requires the following data points:
+The first step of the science-based target setting process is defining the baseline emissions of the residential mortgage portfolio for which a target will be set.
+The Partnership for Carbon Accounting Financials (PCAF) provides GHG accounting methodologies for various asset classes, including residential mortgages.
+When disclosure of buildings' energy-related emissions is not available, emissions should be calculated based on (average) asset-level energy use and emission factors (PCAF 2020).
+In principle, setting science-based targets for residential mortgage portfolios requires the following data points:

-- Data to estimate buildings' direct energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to on-site fuel combustion); - Data to estimate buildings' indirect energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to purchased electricity, steam, heat, and cooling); - Floor area66 of current properties; and - Portfolio growth rate in target year (optional for setting absolute emissions targets).
+- Data to estimate buildings' direct energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to on-site fuel combustion); - Data to estimate buildings' indirect energy-related emissions, including emissions-related energy consumptions of the household (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to purchased electricity, steam, heat, and cooling); - Floor area68 of current properties; and